A NATION, THEIR NATURE AND HISTORY

 On the 27th January 1947 Aung San went to meet the Prime Minister of Britain, Atlee and signed the Aung San-Atlee agreement that Burma would be independent from Britain in one year.
 The agreement did not bring any hope for the Karen people resulting in Saw Ba U Gyi resigning from the cabinet and his position as Minister of Transportation and Communications for Burma.

 Upon independence in January 1948, the Burman dominated Government led by U Nu left the other ethnic nationalities without a voice.
-In peaceful demonstration held in February 1948, four hundred thousand Karen across Burma showed their solidarity for their homeland, Karen State (Kawthoolei), to be officially recognized.
+In peaceful demonstration held on 11th February 1948, four hundred thousand Karen across Burma showed their solidarity for their homeland, Karen State (Kawthoolei), to be officially recognised.
 They carried banners proclaiming:

-- Show Burman one Kyat and Karen one Kyat.
+2. Show Karen one Kyat and Burman one Kyat.

 In spite of the internal and external situations, we continue to maintain our state, Karen State (Kawthoolei), administered since 1950, under the banner of the Karen National Union (KNU), and the well trained and disciplined Karen National Liberation Army, which were formed in that same year.
 We desire Karen State (Kawthoolei) to be a State with the right to self-determination.
 We are therefore endeavoring to form a genuine Federal Union comprised of all the states of the nationalities in Burma on the basis of Liberty, Equality, Self-Determination and Social progress.